imalikov/pine_script_docs/source/writing/Style_guide.rst

 <version>
 ^^^^^^^^^

-This is the compiler directive defining the version of Pine Script™ the script will use.
+This is the :ref:`compiler annotation <PageScriptStructure_CompilerAnnotations>` defining the version of Pine Script™ the script will use.
 If none is present, v1 is used.
-For v5, use
+For v5, use:

 ::